openshift/enhancements/enhancements/security/security-profiles-operator.md

 granular way of setting permissions for their workloads, hopefully eliminating the need to run privileged containers

+### User Stories

+ * As an application SRE, I would like to deploy a Seccomp profile and an SELinux profile to secure my application.

+ * As an application SRE, I need to be able to see the state of the installed profile(s) and verify that it has indeed been installed on the system.

+ * As an application SRE, I need to easily be able to link a security profile to a pod or set of pods.

+ * As an application developer, I would like to be able to automatically generate initial security profiles that are specific to the application.

+Note that we also maintain a more complete list of [user stories upstream](https://github.com/kubernetes-sigs/security-profiles-operator/blob/main/doc/user-stories.md)

 ### Goals

 * Enable application developers to ship their applications with